nickmistretta9/react-notes-app/readme.md

 # Meteor Framework

-This is a basic framework for Meteor projects, using React, with authentication.
+This is a note taking application built on Meteor with React.

 ## Authors